Search & Read

-What is so striking to my intellect, is the long and arduous twisted path that was trodden to arrive at the doorstep of Vedanta.
-Of interesting note that the teachings at the feet of Ranjit Maharaj seemed to my mind a negative expose of the teachings.
+What is so striking to my intellect is the long, arduous and twisted path that was trodden to arrive at the doorstep of Vedanta.
+Of interesting note that the teachings at the feet of Ranjit Maharaj seemed to my mind a negative exposé of the teachings.
 The neti neti tool of removal/deletion of all appearance was the methodology.

 James: Neti neti is good but you have to teach the upside at the same time.
 Seekers need to be inspired by what they can gain rather than continually confronted by the idea that they have to lose everything to get free.
 But the teaching is actually duality because it gives the mind the same degree of reality as the self.
 The self, however, is not obscured by the thoughts.
 If a teacher is a good teacher – I’m not saying that Ranjit was not a jnani – he or she needs to reveal the bliss of awareness as he teaches negation of the mind.
 This way the mind has something positive to hold onto as it negates the objects.

 Ed: Also, my mind wasn’t exposed to the complete teaching in a formal contextual way.
 This could have been possible in my view because of the difference of language, culture and lack of time spent with Maharaj.